Louise Isaac: Community Model of Healthy Aging

 At age 101, nine of her children are on medication, but she is not.
 She walks with a cane and wears a hearing aid, but still threads her sewing needle and reads every day.
-She quotes songs and Bible verses in her conversation; and among the four of us who chatted together recently, she was the first to remember the beginning of Elegy Written in a Country Churchyard by Thomas Gray (published in 1751).
+She quotes songs and Bible verses in her conversation; and among the four of us who chatted together recently, she was the first to remember the first line beginning of Elegy Written in a Country Churchyard by Thomas Gray (published in 1751).

 Both her physical and mental ability are impressive for a centenarian, but admirers find the latter more amazing.
 Here are some of her past and present habits which may have contributed to her healthy aging with a sound mind.

 Mother Louise started her family at age 15.
 When her marriage ended, she returned home to her mother who helped her raise 11 children.
 Thanks to her supportive mother (who died at age 96), Mother Louise was able to work outside the home, in domestic jobs for management personnel on sugar estates.

 One job required a five mile walk one way.
 Each week, she prepared the children’s school clothes on Sunday, took the long walk on Monday, stayed on the job until Thursday then took the long walk back home.
 She also became laundry lady for the local police.
 She was no stranger to labor, having worked in the cotton fields while she was a student.

 Mother Louise learned sewing, served the Cayon community as a seamstress for 60 years, and taught the art to several other women.
 Meanwhile, her gardening provided her daily physical exercise.

 The centenarian still takes short walks and enjoys a healthy appetite.
 She eats everything, she says, excluding eggs and milk.
 She drinks tea from fresh leaves, and squeezes lemon juice in every cup.